Since 1835 Palatine Township has been home to hundreds of farms worked by thousands of farmers over the years.

 Sunset Farm on Dundee Rd. sold, schooled and boarded horses in 1926 and became Sunset Turkey Farm in 1933.

-Tri-Color Farm, northeast corner of Roselle Road and Algonquin Roads, was owned by George Jayne.
+Tri-Color Farm, northeast corner of Roselle Road and Algonquin Road, was owned by George Jayne (1923-1970) from 1960-1967.
 It was named for the three-colored ribbons given to the champion of multiple events at horse shows.
-The over 100 acre property had a large central building with a domed indoor arena flanked by 50 stalls each on the east and west sides with concrete aisles and another 20 stalls on the north end.
+The over 100 acre property had a large central masonry building with a domed indoor arena flanked by 50 stalls each on the east and west sides with concrete aisles and another 20 stalls on the north end.
 The south end featured a clubhouse with a large fireplace, extensive views of the indoor arena and offices.
 A residence topped the clubhouse and offices.
-The north-side large two-story concrete storage building was divided for grain, straw and hay.
+The north-side large two-story separate concrete storage building was divided for grain, straw and hay.

 George Jayne was a well-known horseman and trainer.
-Horses and riders he and his wife, Marion, trained and coached won many awards at horse shows across the North American continent.
-Known for their personal integrity, George and Marion were both honored as recognized American Horse Show Association judges.
+Horses and riders he, and his exceptionally accomplished equestrienne wife, Marion, trained and coached won many awards at horse shows across the North American continent.
+Known for their personal integrity, George and Marion were both honored by their peers as recognized American Horse Show Association judges.
 As a result of Bob Galvin’s children learning to ride at Tri-Color Farms, his company, Motorola, Inc. bought property down the road at Algonquin and Meacham and eventually moved the company headquarters to that location.
 In addition to their professional and business successes, the Jaynes supported local Girl Scout troops for their horsemanship badges.

 In 1965 George asked employee Cheryl Rude to hitch a horse trailer to his Cadillac.
 When she started the car, it blew up and killed her instantly.
 The car bomb was planted by people hired by Silas Jayne, George’s envious older brother, and it was intended for George.
 Investigators were on the scene immediately.
 The bomber was convicted of her death in 1997.

-The Farm was taken from George by the State of Illinois by right of Eminent Domain in 1966 for a fraction of its value for William Rainey Harper Junior College.
+The Farm was taken from George by the State of Illinois by right of Eminent Domain in 1967 for a fraction of its value for William Rainey Harper Junior College.
 The original sturdy concrete block buildings were used until they were destroyed by fire.
-George was murdered in 1970 with a high-powered rifle while playing bridge with his family in his home in Inverness.
+George was murdered in 1970 with a single gunshot wound while playing bridge with his family in his home in Inverness.
 Police arrested his older brother Silas Jayne.
 Even with F. Lee Bailey as his attorney, Silas was convicted and went to jail for conspiracy to murder.

 Marion Jayne (1926-1996) went on to establish several successful businesses and she became a professional cross country air race pilot.
-She has been inducted into the WAI Pioneer Hall of Fame, the International Forest of Friendship and named a 100 Aviation Hero for the First Century of Flight along with the Wright Brothers and Amelia Earhart.
+She has been inducted into the WAI Pioneer Hall of Fame, the International Forest of Friendship and named a 100 Aviation Hero for the First Century of Flight along with the Wright Brothers, John Glenn and Amelia Earhart.
 She and her second daughter won the 1994 FAI Gold Medal for the longest Air Race in history in 24 days around the world.
 As of 2013, she is the only US pilot & the only woman to have raced a plane twice around the world and she still holds the record for the most cross country pilot-skilled speed air race victories.
-As her grandchildren cried during her final fight against ovarian cancer she summoned the strength to lecture them.
+As her one of her grandsons cried during her final fight against ovarian cancer she summoned the strength to lecture him.
 She said, “You should be happy for me, I will be free of pain and I will see your grandfather George – who I still miss and have always loved.”
-(Thank you Patricia (Jayne) Keefer for this information!)

 Walnut Tree Farm at Hicks Rd. and Kirchoff Rd. sold mules, hay and oats 1943-1950.